-- Power ON The On position activates the Patio Awning switch and the Auto-Retract system as well as provides power to the awning. - Power OFF The Off position shuts down the system.
+- Power On The On position activates the Patio Awning switches and the Auto-Retract system. - Power Off The Off position shuts down the system.
 The awning cannot be extended or retracted in this mode.
-The Auto-Retract system is also disabled.
+The Auto-Retract system is also disabled. - Stop Press this button (during extend or retract functions) to stop the awning.